cecid/hermes-docs/docs/source/installation.rst

 Message Signing
 ^^^^^^^^^^^^^^^

 To enable message signing, please configure the plugin with corresponding keystore.
 A default keystore setting are set through the installer.
 Or make a new customized keystore.
-To learn more about generating a keystore, please refer to article about :ref:`generate-cert`.
+To learn more about generating a keystore, please refer to :ref:`generate-cert`.

 Sender Setting for Message Signing
 """"""""""""""""""""""""""""""""""